VSPEC-collab/GridPolator/docs/source/api.rst

-The Gridpolator API
+The GridPolator API
 ===================

-This page describes the Gridpolator API.
+This page describes the GridPolator API.

 .. automodapi:: GridPolator
     :no-inheritance-diagram: